ismartcoding/plain-app/docs/issues/313/screen-mirror-landscape-investigation-report.md

 - The reporter's realme/Android 16 hardware is unavailable; reproduction uses Android 12's official emulator image.
 - The emulator's browser path requires a software-decoder preference override because its virtual graphics stack does not expose a usable H.264 hardware decoder.
 No orientation or coordinate code is modified by that harness override.
 - GitHub denied self-assignment to `@th317erd`; assignment has been requested from `@ismartcoding` in the issue.
-- Pull-request and CI results are pending.
+- Pull-request CI and maintainer review are pending.